 - Reduced monthly payment

 - Need to qualify with full documentation

-If you’re interested in getting a short refinance done, contact your lender to see if they’ll be willing to work with you.
+If you’re interested in getting a short refinance done, contact your lender to see if they’re willing to work with you.
 If not, you might want to explore other options, such as HARP 2.0, which no longer carries any LTV constraints.